Services

 Typical questions

-Often used before management discussion, stakeholder explanation, pilot planning, rollout, or handoff.
+Often used before management discussion, stakeholder explanation, planning, rollout, or handoff.

 AI Governance & Responsibility Map

-Material for clarifying AI use cases, input and output boundaries, human review, approval logic, responsibility boundaries, and business impact.
+Material for clarifying AI use cases, input/output boundaries, human review, approval logic, records, and responsibility.

 Contains